-- 1: This is a PPS re-mappable input signal.
-The input function may be moved from the default location shown to one of several other PORTx pins. - 2: All digital output signals shown in this row are PPS re-mappable.
-These signals may be mapped to output onto one of several PORTx pin options. - 3: This is a bidirectional signal.
-For normal module operation, the firmware should map this signal to the same pin in both the PPS input and PPS output registers. - 4: These pins are configured for I2C logic levels.
-PPS assignments to the other pins will operate, but input logic levels will be standard TTL/ST as selected by the INLVL register, instead of the I2C specific or SMBUS input buffer thresholds.
+1: This is a PPS re-mappable input signal.
+The input function may be moved from the default location shown to one of several other PORTx pins.
+Note

+2: 3: All digital output signals shown in this row are PPS re-mappable.
+These signals may be mapped to output onto one of several PORTx pin options.

+This is a bidirectional signal.
+For normal work and the operation, the firmware should map this signal to the same pin in both the PPS output registers.
+These pins are configured for I2C logic levels.
+PPS assignments to the other pins will operate, but input logic levels will be standard TTL/ST as selected by the INLVL register, instead of the I2C specific or 4: SMBUS input buffer thresholds.